- Patient & Visitor Information

 Steve Shelton, MD

-Emergency preparedness is the continuous process by which we manage all hazards in an effort to avoid or limit the impact of disasters resulting from the hazards.
-Weather is a potential major hazard during this time of the year.
-Palmetto Health recognizes this and recently became one of the few hospitals in the nation to be certified as StormReady by the National Weather Service.
-More information about StormReady can be found at (http://www.stormready.noaa.gov/.
+Palmetto Health recognizes the importance of emergency preparedness - managing all hazards to avoid or limit the impact of disasters.
+Because weather is a potential major hazard, Palmetto Health became one of the few hospitals in the nation to be certified as StormReady by the National Weather Service.
+More information about StormReady can be found at http://www.stormready.noaa.gov/.

 Weather emergencies can affect all of us.
 It is important for us to be familiar with weather alert systems and have a plan to react to dangerous weather.
 The following are important weather definitions: